Performance Appraisal Process

 Appraisal forms are submitted to Human Resources for review and are included in the staff member’s personnel record.
 Supervisors may submit their completed appraisals to Human Resources electronically to: email@example.com or via campus mail in a sealed envelope marked “confidential” addressed to the Director of Employee Relations, Kristen L. Taylor.

-In preparation for the appraisal review process, training was offered in November 2016 to both supervisors and individual contributors.
+In preparation for the appraisal review process, training will be offered December 5 & 7, 2017, to both supervisors and individual contributors.
 A copy of the presentation is available here.

 All forms may be found on the Forms and Publications page under Quick Links or by clicking here.